 4 One or the other of these fields is used depending on how the assessor maintains the information for the taxlot.
 If there is no legal area measurement, as in the case of lot and block descriptions, both remain zero.

-5This table provides the possible values and definitions for MapClass and MapRelCode attributes for the taxlot shapefile.
+5This table provides the values and definitions for MapClass and MapRelCode attributes for the taxlot layer.
 These will be determined by the professional judgment of a County Cartographer.